Alisher-Bulatov/pci-compliance-agent/README.md

 ## 🔍 Sample Prompts

-Try these inside the CLI:

-### 1. Direct retrieval tests (`get_requirement_text`)
+### 1. Direct retrieval tests (`get`)
-- What does requirement 4.2 say?
+- What is written in requirement 6.5?
+- Give me the text of 2.3
-- Show me the exact text for 12.5.1
+- Show the details for 10.6
-- Read me 8.2.3 in full

-### 2. Topic search tests (`search_by_topic`)
+### 2. Topic search tests (`search`)
-- Find all requirements about multi-factor authentication
-- Which requirements are related to wireless security?
-- List PCI DSS rules that deal with firewall configuration
+- Which PCI DSS rules address anti-phishing protections?

-### 3. Comparison tests (`compare_requirements`)
-- Compare 1.1.2 with 1.2.1
-- How does 3.2.1 differ from 3.4?
-- What’s the difference between 10.2.1 and 10.4?
+- Find all requirements related to penetration testing
+- List the requirements about cryptographic key storage

-### 4. Interpretive reasoning tests
+### 3. Interpretive reasoning tests
-- Is 3.4 more about encryption or about access control?
+- Is 3.2.1 focused on storage limitations or on transmission security?
-- Explain 5.4 in simple language
+- Explain 9.5 in plain terms
-- Why is 1.1.2 important for network security?
+- Why is 1.5 critical for protecting the CDE?

-### 5. Mixed / ambiguous to trigger tool choice
+### 4. Mixed / ambiguous to trigger tool choice
-- Tell me about key management requirements
+- Tell me about secure software development requirements
-- Which requirement talks about password complexity?
+- Which requirement covers time-synchronization mechanisms?
-- How should I restrict network access according to PCI DSS?
+- How should wireless environments be secured according to PCI DSS?

 ---